 We neither own nor operate, and currently have no plans to own or operate, any manufacturing facilities.
-We currently resource all of our non-clinical and clinical material supply through third party contract manufacturing organizations, or CMOs, and intend to buy all of our future commercial supplies from CMOs if our product candidates are approved.
+We currently source all of our clinical and non-clinical material supply through third party contract manufacturing organizations, or CMOs, and intend to buy all of our future commercial supplies from CMOs if our product candidates are approved.

-We have established relationships with several CMOs under which the CMOs have manufactured non-clinical and clinical supplies of SAGE-547, SAGE-217 and SAGE-718 active pharmaceutical ingredient, or API, as well as drug product.
+We have established relationships with several CMOs under which the CMOs manufacture clinical and non-clinical supplies of the active pharmaceutical ingredient, or API, as well as drug product, for our proprietary formulation of brexanolone, SAGE-217 and SAGE-718 on a purchase order basis.
 All clinical supplies are manufactured under current Good Manufacturing Practices, or cGMP.
-Starting materials and key intermediates to support the production of these candidates are manufactured by other CMOs on a purchase order basis.
+Starting materials and key intermediates to support the production of these candidates are manufactured by other CMOs.
 We do not currently have arrangements in place for either long-term supply or redundant supply of bulk drug substance or drug product for any of our product candidates.
-It is our intent to put long-term supply agreements in place for commercial manufacturing at the appropriate time, and to mitigate potential commercial supply risks for any products that are approved in the future through inventory management and through exploring additional manufacturers to provide API and/or drug product.
+We intend to put long-term supply agreements in place for commercial manufacturing of API and drug product for our proprietary formulation of brexanolone in the near term, and at the appropriate time for each other product candidate, if development continues.
+We plan to mitigate potential commercial supply risks for any products that are approved in the future through inventory management and through exploring additional manufacturers to provide API and/or drug product.